Public Lecture - The Breakdown of Trust in Society

 How can we re-establish trust in circumstances where trust has been lost?

 The distinguishing feature of the research undertaken in the School of Social Sciences and Philosophy is the combination of important real world questions, state of the art conceptual models and cutting-edge methods.
-Speakers at this event will include academics with specific research expertise in ethics, political institutions and health and well-being in societies:
+Speakers at this event included academics with specific research expertise in ethics, political institutions and health and well-being in societies:

 Dr Emanuel Coman - Assistant Professor in Political Science